Lancelin, Western Australia: Recreational

 Two islands are located just off the coast in the bay; Edwards Island and Lancelin Island.

 Lancelin Island Nature Reserve, 500 m offshore, is managed for the conservation of flora and fauna.
 The island is an important sanctuary for a variety of breeding seabirds, for several resident landbirds and lizards and for resting sea lions.
 A variety of marine, wading and land birds may be observed.
 You can go to this island by boat and it is a popular summer trip.
 There is a walkway along the island that visitors can walk on to see the wildlife.

 Edwards island is prohibited to travel to since it is a high class nature reserve.

 Kitesurfing and windsurfing are popular in the ocean off Lancelin.
 Sandboarding and riding on a dune buggy, motorbike or four-wheel drive are popular on the beaches and on the dunes behind the town.

 Every March the annual colour blast event is held on the beach.

 The Lancelin District Community Association is the holder of the Guinness World Record for the largest off-road convoy.

 Erosion

 As of 2025, many of the town's businesses and houses are at risk due to coastal erosion, with much of the townsite located in close proximity to the coastline.
-An estimated 25 meters of town side beach was lost between 2020 and 2025 due to erosion.
+An estimated 25 metres of town side beach was lost between 2020 and 2025 due to erosion.